arend-lang/site/src/documentation/language-reference/expressions/universes.md

 \func example => func \levels (1,2,3) (2,1) Nat Nat
 {% endarend %}

-If level parameters are not explicitly declared for a class, they are inhereted from the first super class (if any).
+If level parameters are not explicitly declared for a definition, they will be inhereted from definitions that appear in parameters if all of them have the same levels.

+## Global level declarations

+Levels can be also declared on the top level as follows:

+{% arend %}
+\plevels p1 <= p2 <= p3
+\hlevels h1 >= h2
+{% endarend %}

+These levels can be used in any definition, in which case they will be used as level parameters of this definition.

 ## Level inference